A Bias-Variance Decomposition for Ensembles over Multiple Synthetic Datasets: EXTRA RESULTS

 \subsection{Estimating Model and Synthetic Data Variances}

 In this section, we estimate the MV and SDV terms from the decomposition in Theorem~\ref{thm:mse-synthetic-data-decomposition}.
 We first generate 32 synthetic datasets that are 5 times larger than the real dataset, and split each synthetic datasets into 5 equally-sized subsets.
-This is equivalent to sampling 32 $\theta_i$ values, and for each $\theta_i$, generating 5 synthetic datasets i.i.d.\ We then train the downstream predictor on each synthetic dataset, and store the predictions for all test points.
+This is equivalent to training 32 generators, with parameters $\theta_i$, and for each generator, generating 5 synthetic datasets i.i.d.\ We then train the downstream predictor on each synthetic dataset, and store the predictions for all test points.

 To estimate MV, we compute the sample variance over the 5 synthetic datasets generated from the same $\theta_i$, and then compute the mean over the 32 different $\theta_i$ values.
 To estimate SDV, we compute the sample mean over the 5 synthetic datasets from the same $\theta_i$, and compute the sample variance over the 32 different $\theta_i$ values.